Seabin Project’s “Whole Solution” proposal for ocean conservation and sustainabilityNext post

-With our first product, a floating bin called the Seabin V5, we are currently tackling ocean plastic pollution head on starting with marinas, ports and yacht clubs.
+With our first product, the floating debris interceptor device Seabin V5, we are currently tackling ocean plastic pollution head on starting with marinas, ports and yacht clubs.
 Why focus on the marinas, ports and yacht clubs?
 Because these locations are semi controlled environments with no major ocean storms and with services and maintenance available 24/7.
 With a rising production and consumption of plastic, 322 Million Tons in 2015, marinas and ports are major hotspots where mismanaged litter may enter from land to water.
-Moreover, the Seabin Project aim to work with maritime entities to achieve their sustainability and sustainable development goals.
+Moreover, the Seabin Project aims to work with maritime entities to achieve their sustainability and sustainable development goals.
 A clear example comes from one of our first pilot partners: Port Adriano in Palma de Mallorca.
-Porto Adriano has committed to extensive sustainability practices and was awarded in September 2017 with the “Tourism Award of the Balearic Islands” award in conjunction with the Seabin Project partnership for excellence in corporate responsibility.
+Porto Adriano has committed to extensive sustainability practices and has been awarded in September 2017 with the “Tourism Award of the Balearic Islands” award in conjunction with the Seabin Project partnership for excellence in corporate responsibility.

 Seabin Project and the 17 UN Sustainable Development Goals.

 Seabin Project’s goals are in line with the 17 UN Sustainable Development Goals (SDG).
 More specifically, with our Whole Solution strategy based on Science & Research programs, Innovative Technologies, Educational Programs and Community Activation, we are actively supporting these following SDG goals:

-Seabin Project believes the 17th commitment is key in order to fight ocean plastic pollution and achieve cleaner, healthier and ocean conservation.
+Seabin Project believes the 17th commitment is key in order to fight ocean plastic pollution and achieve cleaner and healthier ocean.
 Seabin is currently reaching out to corporations, governments, non-profits and environmental agencies to establish partnerships and dynamic collaborations aimed at increasing tangible, practical and measureable positive impact tackling ocean plastic pollution.